Overview

 Dr. Eric Katovai

-Dr. Katovai obtained his Doctor of Philosophy in Tropical Ecology from James Cook University, Australia, his Masters of Science in Conservation Biology from the University of Queensland, Australia, Bachelor of Science in Biology and Physics and Bachelor of Education in Biology and Physics from Pacific Adventist University, Papua New Guinea.
+His academic achievements include a Doctor of Philosophy in Tropical Ecology from James Cook University, Australia, a Master of Science in Conservation Biology from the University of Queensland, Australia, and Bachelor's degrees in Biology and Physics, as well as a Bachelor of Education in Biology and Physics from Pacific Adventist University, Papua New Guinea.